RosettaCommons/demos/protocol_capture/RosettaAMRLD/README.md

 ## Cascaded Sampling Workflow

-This workflow extends the promising design routes to explore a wider scope on those directions, discovering better molecules in distant subspaces.
+This workflow extends the design routes generated by RosettaAMRLD in the previous steps to explore a wider scope in the chemical space and discover better molecules .
 This is essentially running multiple rounds of RosettaAMRLD with top-scoring designs from each round chosen as new starting ligands in the next round of optimization.

 After a round of RosettaAMRLD, visually inspect the top-scoring ligands and select a set of 1-5 ligands with diverse scaffolds for cascaded sampling in the next round.
 Run the following script under the `/production/` directory to prepare these ligands for the next round input.
 Make sure a cleaned protein PDB file is in the `/inputs/` directory.
 ```